-- Use Xbench, or a similar automated QA tool, to check bilingual files for consistency (particularly important for larger projects) and glossary compliance.
+- Use an automated QA tool to check bilingual files for consistency (particularly important for larger projects) and glossary compliance.
 Implement changes as necessary, and re-run the checks.

-- Run a spell-check and make required corrections before final delivery
+- Run a spell-check and make the required corrections before the final delivery.

 4. Include the customer in the feedback loop

 - Forward any remaining queries/comments to the project manager/customer.

 - Maintain and share feedback – including customer replies to queries - in an online project log for translators and project managers.

 Based on the positive quality feedback received to date from this particular Top 50 Fortune company (scores of very good to excellent received for over 90% of projects!), the revision process we’ve developed at SimulTrans has proven highly effective.
 Revision is a laborious and time-consuming process, as any translator or copywriter will testify.

 However, with appropriate translator training, a clearly defined process, and valuable input from our customers, it has proven an essential component in ensuring that we meet and exceed project requirements.

 If you have more questions about revision or any other aspect of translation quality assurance, feel free to reach out to one of our expert account managers.

 This article has been updated and was originally published on May 16, 2014